Modern Luxury

 DON‘T MISS

-The legendary Mauna Kea Beach Hotel (62-100 Mauna Kea Beach Drive, Kohala Coast, maunakeabeachhotel.com) was the first luxury resort on Hawai‘i Island when it opened in 1965, a year after its stunning golf course designed by Robert Trent Jones Sr. debuted.
+The legendary Mauna Kea Beach Hotel (maunakeabeachhotel.com) was the first luxury resort on Hawai‘i Island when it opened in 1965, a year after its golf course designed by Robert Trent Jones Sr. debuted.
 Manta, the hotel’s signature restaurant, and the Copper Bar restaurant offer diverse culinary treats with beautiful vistas, while the casual beachside Hau Tree is the perfect place to cool off with a frozen cocktail.
-On the Mauna Lani Resort, Fairmont Orchid (1 N. Kanikū Drive, fairmont.com/orchidhawaii) is the setting of executive chef David Viviano’s lively Binchotan Bar & Grill, which gives a modern twist to the Japanese tradition of open-flame grilling, while his oceanfront Brown’s Beach House offers upscale open-air dining.
-The iconic Mauna Lani, Auberge Resorts Collection (68-1400 Mauna Lani Drive, aubergeresorts.com) recently underwent a $200 million renovation and the luxe amenities are hard to beat, including the acclaimed Canoe House restaurant with farm-to-table Japanese and Hawaiian-influenced cuisine.
-For haute shopping and more restaurants, head to the Shops at Mauna Lani (68-1330 Mauna Lani Drive, shopsatmaunalani.com) or the Kings’ Shops (69-250 Waikōloa Beach Drive, Waikōloa Beach Resort, kingsshops.com).
+On the Mauna Lani Resort, Fairmont Orchid (fairmont.com/orchid-hawaii) is the setting of the lively Binchotan Bar & Grill, which gives a modern twist to the Japanese tradition of open-flame grilling, while the oceanfront Brown’s Beach House offers upscale open-air dining.
+The iconic Mauna Lani, Auberge Resorts Collection (aubergeresorts.com) recently underwent a $200 million renovation, and the luxe amenities are hard to beat, including the acclaimed Canoe House restaurant with farm-to-table Japanese and Hawaiian-influenced cuisine.
+For haute shopping and more restaurants, head to the Shops at Mauna Lani (shopsatmaunalani.com) or the Kings’ Shops (kingsshops.com).
+Tucked behind the Kawaihae dock area sits Cipriano’s Kitchen (ciprianoskitchenhawaii.com), a Peruvian-Italian restaurant whose casual setting belies top-tier dishes.

 LOCALS KNOW